wilsaj/chuck.vim/README.md

 =========

 A vim plugin for [ChucK](http://chuck.stanford.edu/), a programming language for real-time sound synthesis and music creation.

-This is a work in progress!
-The main goal is to support managing the ChucK VM and starting/stopping shreds from vim.
+Currently supports syntax highlighting, though managing the Chuck VM (e.g. starting/stopping shreds) is a long-term goal.

 insallation